evantahler/smartdc-listcomputenodes/readme.md

 # smartdc-compute-nodes
-List your joyent nodes by the compute node they are running on.
+List your joyent machines by the compute node they are running on.
 Ensure your workload is distributed!

 ## Install
 `npm install smartdc-compute-nodes -g`